amirzaeii/amirzaei/README.md

 Hi there 👋

-- 💬
+- 💬 a father, a developer and a local soccer player
-- ⚡ I love languages..I can speak persian, english and kurdish and I'm learning Turkish (and computer language also )
+- ⚡ I love languages..I can speak persian, english and kurdish and I'm learning Turkish (and computer's language also )

 <p align="center">
   <img src="https://github-readme-stats.vercel.app/api?username=amirzaeii&show_icons=true&count_private=true&include_all_commits=true&theme=bear" />